Peace of Saint-Germain-en-Laye: Toulouse to Arnay-le-Duc

 For the moment however the crown felt its position was strong enough to reject such terms, and negotiations ceased until February.
-A new attempt was made by the Huguenots to push for their terms in February 1570, with La Noue, de Teligny, Bricquemault negotiating for the Huguenots, and the moderates Biron and de Mesmes for the crown.
+A new attempt was made by the Huguenots to push for their terms in February 1570, with La Noue, Téligny and Bricquemault negotiating for the Huguenots, and the moderates Biron and de Mesmes for the crown.
 Conscious of the difficult international situation these more serious attempts put her in Catherine wrote to Philip in Madrid, explaining the extreme circumstances that necessitated negotiation with heretics.
 Charles went further in his letters to the Spanish court, describing the kingdom as being practically in ruin, and negotiation necessary to maintain France as a state.
 Regardless the crown rebuffed the Huguenots again over their demands regarding worship.
 In March the Huguenot Princes met at Montreuil to reaffirm their commitment to free exercise of religion being a pre-requisite to peace negotiation.

 Biron would plead with the king in March, arguing there was no harm in listening to the demands of the Huguenots.
 The king relented, and in April talks resumed to tackle the gaps between the sides on matters of surety towns, payments of Coligny's reiters and free exercise of religion.
-Teligny was instructed not to meet the crown's negotiators in the presence of Charles, Cardinal of Lorraine who was considered by the Huguenot camp to be the head of the most reactionary elements of the Catholic camp.
-Whilst Teligny would meet king Charles, and Biron would meet Coligny, consensus could still not be reached on the sticking point issues.
+Téligny was instructed not to meet the crown's negotiators in the presence of Charles, Cardinal of Lorraine who was considered by the Huguenot camp to be the head of the most reactionary elements of the Catholic camp.
+Whilst Téligny would meet Charles, and Biron would meet Coligny, consensus could still not be reached on the sticking point issues.
 Rumours in May that Henri de Navarre desired to run away from the rebel camp to court enlivened the interest of Charles in a royal marriage proposal to draw him away, which would extinguish a key source of legitimacy for the rebel forces enabling far more stringent negotiations.
 For now though the marriage proposal came to nought.